HLA-DQ2 and HLA-DQ8: What Your Celiac Disease Genes Mean

 - You have ambiguous or borderline antibody results.
 A negative HLA result tips the balance strongly against celiac.

 - You simply want to know your risk.
-If you already have 23andMe or AncestryDNA data, checking your HLA status costs $19 and takes minutes.
+If you already have 23andMe or AncestryDNA data, checking your HLA status with Decode is free to start and takes minutes.